Garden-path sentence: "The old man the boat."

 This is a common example that has been the subject of psycholinguistic research and has been used to test the capabilities of artificial intelligence efforts.
 The difficulty in correctly parsing the sentence results from the fact that readers tend to interpret old as an adjective.
 Reading the, they expect a noun or an adjective to follow, and when they then read old followed by man they assume that the phrase the old man is to be interpreted as determiner – adjective – noun.
 When readers encounter another the following the supposed noun man (rather than the expected verb, as in e.g., The old man washed the boat), (Note: Experiments that measured readers' reaction times after each word indicated that "the reaction time following the disambiguating word [the or washed following man] is significantly greater for the garden path than for the normal sentence.") they are forced to re-analyze the sentence.
-As with other examples, one explanation for the initial misunderstanding by the reader is that a sequence of words or phrases tends to be analyzed in terms of a frequent pattern: in this case: determiner – adjective – noun.
+As with other examples, one explanation for initial reader misunderstanding is that a sequence of words or phrases tends to be analyzed in terms of a frequent pattern, in this case, determiner – adjective – noun.
 Rephrased, the sentence could be rewritten as "Those who man the boat are old."